robert/robert.github.com/_posts/2019-04-07-open-source-for-advanced-beginners-1-bashplotlib.md

 We're going to make `bashplotlib`'s graphs look more attractive; add automated *unit tests*; and even add an entirely new graph type.
 We'll learn how to search through a new codebase; when and when not to worry about code duplication; and how to safely change the way that a program is structured.
 After each task I've written [*pull requests*](https://help.github.com/en/articles/about-pull-requests) (PRs) on GitHub to show you what I would do.
 You can use these PRs to help you out if you get stuck and to compare notes once you're done.

-This is the first project in the "Open Source for Advanced Beginners" series.
-I've written more about why and how I think this series will help you go from Advanced Beginner to Beginning Advanced [here](/TODO).

 Before we begin, let's do some quick setup.

 ## Setup

-I've [forked](https://help.github.com/en/articles/fork-a-repo) the `bashplotlib` [repo](https://stackoverflow.com/a/2917421) and put it on [my GitHub account](https://github.com/robert/bashplotlib).
+I've "forked" (git's word for "made my own copy of") the `bashplotlib` [repo](https://stackoverflow.com/a/2917421) and put it on [my GitHub account](https://github.com/robert/bashplotlib).
 I did this so that no one else can sneak in and implement the 7 features in this project before you've had a chance to.
 By the time you read this, the code in the main `bashplotlib` repo may have changed significantly, but my fork will stay exactly the same forever.

-To set up `bashplotlib` on your computer:
+Here's how to get `bashplotlib` set up on your computer.

 ### Task A: Fork your own version of `bashplotlib` on GitHub